 The second stage of the project was the Lysaught Wing.
 Known as the Dickson Area Trade Training Centre, this facility opened in 2014 and provides outstanding new area for vocational training in Metal Engineering and Auto Technology.
 The Trade Training Centre was funded substantially by the Federal Government through the Trade Training Centre in Schools Program.

 In addition to the Lysaught Wing, a new shade shelter was constructed late in 2013 and student toilet amenities were renovated in readiness for the 2014 school year.

-In 2014 we began building a new canteen facility which has a flexible learning area located above it which opened in 2015.
+In 2014 we began building a Canteen facility which has a flexible learning area located above it which opened in 2015.
 We were able to fund this project because of the generous contributions by families to the Building Fund.

 In 2016 work began on replacing the Dempsey Wing.
 This Wing has five Science laboratories and associated Prep Rooms, as well as a Staff Room and three general purpose classrooms on the upper level.
 The building was opened in May 2017.

 For 2019, a program of incremental improvements was in operation including new basketball court facilities, new seating for students, additional landscaping and student facilities.
-This included new fencing and secure access from the new transport hub including Light Rail.
+This included fencing and secure access from the transport hub including Light Rail.

-2020 saw the new main Quad (known as the McMahon Quad) completely redesigned, along with significant work to the grounds, gardens, lawns and shade area.
+2020 saw the main Quad (known as the McMahon Quad) completely redesigned, along with significant work to the grounds, gardens, lawns and shade area.
 This was completed at the beginning of the 2020 school year and is now in daily use.